DevMountain/javascript-1-afternoon/README.md

   - return values and how to save the returned value to another variable
   - be able to define what a closure is
   - be able to identify when a closure is being used

+Debugging/Visualization tools :
+One of the biggest tools in a developers disposal is the debugger!
+Chrome has one built in.
+To use it just open the index.html file in your browser.
+Another great tool for small and isolated pieces of code is : http://www.pythontutor.com/visualize.html#